christso/crypto-investing-guide/README.md

 # How does the Bitcoin blockchain work?

-[Bitcoin: A Peer-to-Peer Electronic Cash System](https://nakamotoinstitute.org/bitcoin/) is a whitepaper published by Satoshi Nakamoto in October 2008, which explains how Bitcoin works.
+[Bitcoin: A Peer-to-Peer Electronic Cash System](https://nakamotoinstitute.org/bitcoin/) is the whitepaper published by Satoshi Nakamoto in October 2008, which explains how Bitcoin works on a high-level.

 First, we should understand what problem that Bitcoin solves.